How Do Air Brakes Work? (Complete Guide for Beginners)

 How Do Air Brakes Work?

-Unlike hydraulic brake systems, air brakes function with compressed air from the compressor, stored and transported via the storage tanks and the airlines instead of brake fluids.
+Unlike hydraulic brake systems, air brakes use compressed air from the compressor, stored and transported via storage tanks and air lines rather than brake fluid.
 Heavy trucks, buses, and trailers are either equipped with brake drums or brake discs.
 However, some trucks come with both disc and drum brakes.

-An installed engine compressor generates the air used in air brakes.
+An installed engine compressor provides the air for the air brakes.
 After generating the air, the compressor transports it to the air tank.
-The air tank stores it until when it’s needed.
+The air tank stores it until it’s needed.

-Applying the service brakes and releasing the parking or emergency brakes require air pressure.
+Applying the service brakes and releasing the parking or emergency brakes requires air pressure.
 The system consists of multiple air circuits.
-When the driver releases the air pressure in the chamber, it engages the parking brakes with the force of the spring around the piston.
+When the driver releases the air pressure in the chamber, the spring around the piston engages the parking brakes.

-This allows the driver to use parking brakes as emergency brakes.
-If the air pressure goes down to around 45 PSI, the spring’s pushing force will get control of air pressure on the diaphragm and engage the brakes on all the wheels.
+This allows the driver to use the parking brakes as emergency brakes.
+If the air pressure goes down to around 45 PSI, the spring’s pushing force will control the air pressure on the diaphragm and engage the brakes on all the wheels.

 You may not be wrong to say that air brakes work like the hydraulic system.
-The difference is, when a driver steps the brake pedal on the air braking system, the system sends compressed air to all the wheels to stop the car.
-In contrast, the braking system on the hydraulic brake sends brake fluid to the wheel when a driver depresses the pedal.
+The difference is that when a driver steps on the brake pedal in an air-braking system, the system sends compressed air to all the wheels to stop the car.
+In contrast, the hydraulic brake system sends brake fluid to the wheel when the driver depresses the pedal.

 How To Use Air Brakes

-Air brakes are used for normal stops, emergency stops, controlled braking, and stab braking.
+Air brakes are used for normal, emergency, controlled, and stable braking.
 Here’s how to use air brakes.

 Normal stops